 result = couchbase.upsert(binding, meta, doc)

 This operation allows updating an existing document in the bucket, or if absent, creating a fresh document with the specified key.
-The operation allows specifying CAS value that must be matched as a pre-condition before proceeding with the operation.
-It also allows specifying an expiration time to be set on the document.
+It allows specifying an expiration time to be set on the document.
+The operation does not allow specifying CAS.

 binding